praveen92y/meta-ads-mcp/LOCAL_INSTALLATION.md

 # Meta Ads MCP - Local Installation Guide

 This guide covers everything you need to know about installing and running Meta Ads MCP locally on your machine.
-For the easier Remote MCP option, see our [main README](README.md).
+For the easier Remote MCP option, **[🚀 get started here](https://pipeboard.co)**.

 ## Table of Contents